communitybridge/docs/easycla/README.md

 # EasyCLA

-​[​](https://circleci.com/gh/communitybridge/easycla)EasyCLA streamlines the management and execution of Contributor License Agreements \(CLAs\), to help projects ensure that contributions are made in accordance with project policies.
+EasyCLA streamlines the management and execution of Contributor License Agreements \(CLAs\), to help projects ensure that contributions are made in accordance with project policies.
 It is the only CLA management tool to correctly support both individual and corporate CLA workflows in an automated environment.

 ## Quick Help <a id="quick-help"></a>